Arm-Examples/Real-Time-Voice-Assistant/README.md

 > **NOTE**: The default value is defined in [gradle properties](gradle.properties) and can be modified
 > if a different framework is preferred by default.

 ## Custom LLM Configuration

-In addition to the default settings, this application allows you to provide custom configuration parameters for the LLM via a JSON-formatted file named `app/src/model_configuration_files/{LLM Framework Name}ConfigUser.json`.
+In addition to the default settings, this application allows you to provide custom configuration parameters for the LLM via a JSON-formatted file named `app/src/model_configuration_files/{LLM Framework Name}{Text or Vision}ConfigUser.json`.
 This file must contain the following mandatory keys:
 * `modelTag`: A string used as an identifier or tag for the model.
 * `userTag`: A string used as tag for the user.
 * `endTag`: A string used as tag to mark the end of the query.